inet-framework/inet-showcases/docs/visualizer/physicalmediumactivity/index.md

 By default, the animation switches from propagation phase to transmission phase when the propagating signal reaches the node farthest from the signal source.
-The <var>signalPropagationAdditionalTime</var>
-parameter can specify how long to continue the propagation animation after the edge of the signal has left the farthest node.
+The `signalPropagationAdditionalTime` parameter can specify how long to continue the propagation animation after the edge of the signal has left the farthest node.

 When the simulation is run, this happens:

 <!--<p>
-The animation speed during the propagation phase and the transmission phase can be specified by the <var>signalPropagationAnimationSpeed</var>
+The animation speed during the propagation phase and the transmission phase can be specified by the `signalPropagationAnimationSpeed` and `signalTransmissionAnimationSpeed` parameters.
-and <var>signalTransmissionAnimationSpeed</var> parameters.
 TODO: how.
-Alternatively, a fixed duration can be specified for the two phases with the <var>signalPropagationAnimationTime</var> and
+Alternatively, a fixed duration can be specified for the two phases with the `signalPropagationAnimationTime` and `signalTransmissionAnimationSpeed` parameters.
-<var>signalTransmissionAnimationSpeed</var> parameters.
 These take effect when no corresponding animation speed is defined.
 Additionally, additional time can be specified TODO.
 AnimationSpeedTimeChange TODO
 </p>-->

 <p><video autoplay loop controls src="multiplenodes.mp4" onclick="this.paused ? this.play() : this.pause();" width="870" height="510"></video></p>

-It depicts as a ping packet from <var>source</var> makes its way to
-<var>destination</var>, and as the ping reply packet gets back to
+It depicts as a ping packet from `source` makes its way to `destination`, and as the ping reply packet gets back to `source`.
-<var>source</var>.

 When a node starts to transmit a frame, the simulation speed is slower than during the propagation phase.
 The gradient between the two